Secure Payments

 If you make a mistake in crochet, you can “frog” the stitches – simply pull the yarn to undo the stitch or stitches.
 Then place your hook back in the loop and start again.
 This will be a vital skill to master lol!

-pull through stitch
+20a pull through stitch 3 Katie McCrochet

-pull through chain
+20b pull through chain 3 Katie McCrochet

-stitch frogged
+20c stitch frogged 3 Katie McCrochet

-Hook in stitch
+20b Hook in stitch 3 Katie McCrochet

 How to Count Double (Single) Crochet Stitches